escrin/escrin/website/docs/tutorial/first-task.md

 ## Accept tasks

 Whether to accept a task is an important and often highly customized decision.
-That's why Escrin gives you all of the power of a function to express yourself.
+That is why Escrin gives you all of the power of a function to express yourself.
 The [pre-made acceptors](https://github.com/escrin/escrin/tree/main/evm/contracts/tasks/acceptor) are both drop-in solutions and starting points for your own task acceptance policies.

 For `AddingAtHome`, it is fortunately very easy to tell if a submission is acceptable using the `+` and `==` operators.